FAQs about Brewster's Reopening

 Will Brewster allow other visitors to campus?

-Brewster will limit campus visitors to mission-specific needs, including carefully structured admissions visits.
-Visitors must be approved in advance, must sign both a release of liability waiver and a declaration in regards to COVID-19.
+Brewster will limit campus visitors to mission-specific needs, including carefully structured admissions visits and parents on a limited basis (Sundays only).
+Visitors must be approved in advance and screened for symptoms upon arrival.
 All visitors must wear cloth face coverings and practice social distancing while on campus.
 Necessary PPE will be supplied by the school to all essential visitors to campus.
 All essential visitors will be greeted upon arrival by their hosting party at which time they will be provided PPE and briefed on the school’s visitor policy.
 They will also be asked to do a temperature check.
 Any visitor who chooses not to comply with campus policy will be denied entry to school buildings and be asked to depart from campus.
+Also, the campus is closed to local residents who, before the pandemic, may have visited campus for a run or a walk.

 Will Brewster offer any on-campus events during Fall 2020?

 At this time, Brewster has postponed all fall events, including the Bobcat Open Golf Tournament, Grandparents' Day, and Fall Family Weekend.
-We hope to be able to reschedule these highly anticipated events for a later date, when it is safe to hold large group gatherings.
+(When possible, we are creating virtual versions of these experiences.)
+We hope to be able to reschedule some of these highly anticipated events for a later date, when it is safe to hold large group gatherings.
 Meanwhile, we will look for creative ways to foster connections and build community.

 Reopening Campus Strategy Team